waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   4. Interacting with the Farfetch'd statue at (5, 6) in Kurt's house does nothing.
   5. The path to the well at (31, 7) is physically blocked by the grunt at (31, 9); there is no way around him.
   6. Talking to the Rocket Grunt at the well (31, 9) and then immediately talking to Kurt (2, 3) does not make him move.
+  7. Talking to Kurt (2, 3) and then his apprentice (6, 2) does not trigger anything.

 ## III.
 Strategic Plans & Hypotheses

-- **Next Step:** Use the newly created `quest_strategist` agent to generate new hypotheses for the Slowpoke Well puzzle.
+- **Next Step:** Test the third hypothesis from my `quest_strategist`: Leave Kurt's house and talk to the Rocket Grunt at the Azalea Gym (10, 16).
 - **Untested Assumption:** The solution to the puzzle is located within Azalea Town.
-If the agent's suggestions fail, I will test this by leaving town and returning, or by going to see Professor Elm as per his last phone call.
+If the agent's final suggestion fails, I will test this by leaving town and returning, or by going to see Professor Elm as per his last phone call.
-  7. Talking to Kurt (2, 3) and then his apprentice (6, 2) does not trigger anything.